 In November, Bally’s Corp. strengthened its position in the U.S. sports betting market by acquiring the naming rights to 21 regional sports networks of the Sinclair Broadcasting Group and buying sports-betting platform Bet.Works.

-The regional sports networks, which Sinclair bought last year, will rebrand using the Bally’s name and integrate sports betting content as part of a 10-year agreement with the gaming company.
+The regional sports networks, which Sinclair bought last year, are in the process of rebranding using the Bally’s name and integrate sports betting content as part of a 10-year agreement with the gaming company.

 The iconic Bally's brand had been previously owned by Caesars Entertainment.
 It was bought by Twin River Worldwide Holdings in October.
 A casino operator based in Rhode Island, Twin River changed its name to Bally’s Corp. on Nov.
 9 and begin trading on the New York Stock Exchange under “BALY.”